-Create Quality Content: Website are most apt to share content that adds value to their website.
-Take for example this article.
-Marketing agencies talking about citation building or backlink building could link to this article which explains the process.
+Create Quality Content: Websites are most apt to share content that adds value to their website.
+Take, for example, this article.
+Marketing agencies talking about citation building or backlink building may link to this article which explains the process.
 Also, make sure your website is designed in a way that makes it easy to navigate and includes compelling imagery.

 Ask!: Find complementary websites that you think could benefit from a link to your website and reach out to them to ask if they mind placing a link.
 Or, become a resource for reporters and bloggers so that they link to your website when they mention you.
-While these tactics can be time-consuming process, but just a few high-quality backlinks can greatly improve your SEO results.
+While these tactics can be time-consuming, just a few high-quality backlinks can greatly improve your SEO results.

 Why Is This SOOOO Important?